Strawberry Moscow Mules

 If it’s a truly hot June afternoon, I might whip up a batch of shrimp ceviche (well, you kind of have to plan for this one in advance) to serve with this strawberry Moscow mule recipe.

-Meatballs are a great little party snack, with my Greek chicken meatballs and air fryer turkey meatballs being popular around here (with basil cocktails, too).
+Meatballs are a great little party snack, with my Greek chicken meatballs and turkey meatballs recipe air fryer being popular around here (with basil cocktails, too).
 For the vegetarians, there’s my black bean meatballs.

 - 2 large strawberries, chopped, plus additional whole berries for garnish